Alter Ego (1986 video game): Reception

 Johnny Wilson of Computer Gaming World described the game as "a delightful, humorous and thought-provoking exercise in decision-making, value exploration and evaluation, and vicarious wish-fulfillment."
-Minor qualms were raised concerning the disconnect between past experiences and current situations, and the mild tendency of the game to be "preachy".
+He raised minor qualms concerning the disconnect between past experiences and current situations, and the mild tendency of the game to be "preachy".
 The magazine's Charles Ardai described it as "fascinating the first time out" but repetitive later.
 Info gave the Commodore 64 version five stars out of five, describing it as "some of the most broadly therapeutic and consciousness-raising software available", and "very entertaining".
 The reviewer concluded "I would recommend this wholesome software to anyone old enough to read".

 The game was also positively reviewed by Zzap!64 magazine.